brunny-eth/personal-website-project/hobbies.md

 When the weather permits, you can find me on the golf course.
 Golf has a bad reputation as an elitist country club sport.
 That can sometimes be true (depends where you play!).

-But golf also pushes me to be outside in nature, with a few friends and my phone away in my bag, unplugged from the rest of the world and focused solely on getting the little white ball into the hole in as few strokes as possible.
+But golf also pushes me to be outside in nature, with a few friends and my phone away, unplugged from the rest of the world and focused solely on getting the little white ball into the hole in as few strokes as possible.
 It's a mental and physical challenge and it takes tons of discipline to get good at golf (I am still working on getting 'good' at golf).